Venkata-Ch/VAE_api/README.md

 </p>

 <p>A Variational AutoEncoder has been built using transformers
 and trained on MNIST dataset using pytorch transformers.
+It can be used to generate images based on the given dataset.
 The model is trained and evaluated according to Karpathy constant using BCELoss.
 </p></body>